for automating Clojure projects without setting your hair on fire

 Of course if your users already have Leiningen installed, you

-can instruct them to use lein run
+can instruct them to use lein run as described

 above.